-To be an ARCO registered Retirement Community under the ARCO Consumer Code, a Retirement Community must:
+To be an ARCO registered Integrated Retirement Community under the ARCO Consumer Code, as well as being primarily for older people, an Integrated Retirement Community must: